 Running a plumbing business is different than running a traditional company.
-While the burger stand down the street may use their website for advertising their menu, your plumbing website needs to generate leads.
+While the burger stand down the street may use its website for advertising its menu, your plumbing website needs to generate leads.

 Unlike the burger stand, you measure your small business’s success in terms of calls and contact forms, not visitors to your storefront.

 Think about it.
-When’s the last time that your website generated 50+ web forms in a month?
+When was the last time that your website generated 50+ web forms in a month?
 What about phone calls?
 Do you hear customers say, “I found you on Google?”

 If your answer to any of those is anything less than yes, then this blog post is for you.

 Read on to learn what your plumbing website needs to get more leads.